The hard truth is that identity data is the new gold—and criminal panhandlers are mining it for sale and distribution on the Dark Web.

 “Identity theft and identity fraud…refer to all types of crime in which someone wrongfully obtains and uses another person’s personal data…,” says the US Department of Justice, Criminal Division, in its Fraud Section report, reminding us what it’s all about.
-Data breaches are the goldmine for this kind of theft.
+Data leaksare the goldmine for this kind of theft.

-One of the more recent breaches collected, packaged and sold about 26 Million new accounts on the Dark Web by hacking several websites, including online shopping, career and learning platforms.
-A longer list of breaches—see The 18 Biggest Data Breaches of the 21st Century, as well as Wikipedia’s List of Data Breaches—reveals how chronic it’s become.
+One of the more recent leaks collected, packaged and sold about 26 Million new accounts on the Dark Web by hacking several websites, including online shopping, career and learning platforms.
+A longer list of leaks—see The 15 Biggest Data Leaks of the 21st Century, as well as Wikipedia’s List of Data Leaks—reveals how chronic it’s become.
 Because our personal data is often stored on internet sites, many of which are crucial to our way of life, we forget that simply registering and providing personal details can lead to more precise and accurate description of our location, our healthcare information, and even information indicated on our government-issued IDs.
 And its sale on the Dark Web is a very bad outcome.

 The Dark Web (or Darknet) refers to that part of the internet that hides your identity and location when you’re on it.
 Dark Web websites are accessible only through Tor (the “Onion Routing”” browser) and through I2P (the Invisible Internet Project””).
 Historically, one of the reasons for the creation of the Dark Web was to provide US Navy intelligence officers a means to maneuver on the internet without being recognized or traced.
 The Tor network achieves anonymity by bouncing the request through a large number of intermediate servers and employing a layered encryption system on the identification of the source IP where the search originated so that no one knows where the request for a webpage or site ultimately comes from.
 I2P specializes in allowing the anonymous hosting of websites, so the target IP address is unknown to the searcher.